davidedomini/slides-FBFL-2024-Sven/slides.typ

  #adv Dynamic number of clusters

- #adv Supports both peer-to-peer interactions and the formation of specialized model zones
+ #adv Supports both peer-to-peer interactions and the formation of specialized zones

  #adv Enables dynamic model aggregation without a centralized authority